Monotropa hypopitys

 (pinesap)

-Having no need of chlorophyll to convert sunlight into sugar, pinesaps have dispensed with it entirely, along with functional leaves, which have been reduced to mere scales along their stems.
-This has also resulted in their unusual color — or lack thereof.
+Having no need of chlorophyll to convert sunlight into sugar, the pinesap has dispensed with it entirely, along with functional leaves, which have been reduced to mere translucent scales along its stems.
+This has also resulted in the plant’s unusual color — or lack thereof.
+The entire above-ground plant is actually no more than the pinesap’s reproductive structure that grows directly from the roots.
+These appear both singly and in large clumps.

-Pinesaps are irregularly distributed throughout North America, Europe, and Asia.
-In the Pacific Northwest, look for them in conifer woodlands in deep shade on bare soil where little else grows.
-Stems appear both singly and in large clumps.
+The pinesap is irregularly distributed throughout North America, Europe, and Asia in conifer and mixed forests.
+In the Pacific Northwest, look for it in the deep shade of moist conifer woodlands on bare soil where little else grows.

 Typical Western Washington pinesap habitat: